How To Install Latest Sonatype Nexus 3 on Linux

 sudo mv nexus-3* nexus

-Step 5: As a good security practice, it is not advised to run nexus service with any sudo user.
-So create a new user named nexus.
+Step 5: As a good security practice, it is not advised to run nexus service with root privileges.
+So create a new user named nexus to run the nexus service.

 sudo adduser nexus